Josh Harder

 Joshua Keck Harder (born August 1, 1986) is an American politician who has served as the U.S. representative for California's 9th congressional district since 2023, after representing the 10th district from 2019 to 2023.
 A member of the Democratic Party, he was first elected in 2018 by defeating Republican incumbent Jeff Denham.
-After the 2020 redistricting, he won reelection in the newly drawn 9th district, which covers the majority of San Joaquin County and includes Stockton, Tracy, and Manteca.
+After the 2020 redistricting, he won reelection in the newly drawn 9th district, which covers the majority of San Joaquin County and includes Stockton, Tracy, Lodi, and Manteca.

 Early life and education

 Harder was born on August 1, 1986, in Turlock, California.
 His great-great-grandfather settled nearby in Manteca, where he started a peach farm.
 Harder attended Modesto High School, and during that time, he interned for then state senator Jeff Denham.
 He went on to attend Stanford University, earning a Bachelor of Arts degree in 2008.
 He later obtained a joint Master of Business Administration and Master of Public Policy from the Harvard Business School and the John F. Kennedy School of Government.